euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 ### updateLocationToLatitude:longitude:

-Inform Workspace ONE Intelligence SDK of the device’s most recent location for use with event reporting.
+Inform Omnissa Intelligence SDK of the device’s most recent location for use with event reporting.

 **Declaration**